 In the fall of 2009, the Summit felt led to minister to the growing Spanish-speaking population in RDU—a part of the community unreached by the evangelical church and hungry for the good news of Jesus.
 Under Pastor Raudel Hernandez’s leadership, the Summit en Español campus launched shortly thereafter with worship, teaching, ministries, and programs geared toward Spanish speakers.
-This campus is passionate about reaching the growing Latino community in RDU with the good news of Jesus.
+This campus is passionate about reaching the growing Latino community in RDU with the gospel.

 In 2010 and 2011, the North Raleigh and Cary campus launched and the North Durham campus relaunched to tremendous success, and 2013 and 2014 brought the launch of the Chapel Hill and Blue Ridge (Raleigh) campuses, respectively.
-Our first Extended City Gathering in Alamance County became a campus in the fall of 2015.
+Our first Extended City Gathering in Alamance County became a campus in the fall of 2015, and the Cary campus moved and became the Apex campus in 2017.
 In the coming years the church hopes to see more campuses planted around the Triangle and more church planters sent to the nations.

 God has truly done more than we could ask or imagine.
 He has blessed the Summit for a purpose—to be a blessing to others.
 By God’s grace, as he continues to move at the Summit, the church will continue to pour themselves out for the mission of God.